bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 Desktop DI is split across the following locations:

-- `services.module.ts` is the main services module for the Electron renderer process.
+- `services.module.ts` is the main services module for the Electron renderer process, which is responsible for bootstrapping and rendering the Bitwarden app.
 It imports `JslibServicesModule`
 - `main.ts` manually instantiates services used in the main process.
 It does not use any dependency injection framework